 Facility Inspections

-We also wanted to point out the fact that this facility earned near flawless inspections recently.
-We gave them an A+ in this category.
-Inspection ratings weigh several factors included in a nursing home's inspection reports.
-One key criteria we look at is the quantity and severity of deficiencies.
-Nursing homes with higher scores in this category generally have few severe deficiencies.
-Although this nursing home had some deficiencies on its inspection report, none were serious based on CMS' deficiency scale.
+On top of receiving an elite overall rating, this nursing home earned an A+ inspection rating.
+This is based on the facility's recent inspection reports.
+An A+ in this category is one of the best complements we can offer a facility.
+Inspection ratings account for a host of factors included in a nursing home's inspection report.
+One of the most important criteria we rely on is the quantity and severity of deficiencies.
+Facilities with better scores in this area usually have very few of these severe deficiencies.
+Although this facility had a few deficiencies on its inspection report, none were severe based on CMS' scale.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Short-term Care Quality